joeatwork/python-lzw/README.txt

 ---

 Current dev priorities:

-- Support python 3.0, which likely means treating our byte streams as lists of ints until the last possible moment, which also seems like it'll make everything a bit more simple and sane.

 - Hunt down some potential user applications, see why they're potential rather than actual, and then get on that bus.